jefler10/IE7374-RAG-AI-Study-Companion/README.md

 ### 2. Text Preprocessing

 - Load raw `.txt` source files
-- Normalize whitespace and remove formatting artifacts
+- Normalize repeated whitespace in the source text
 - Split each document into overlapping passages
 - Assign each passage a unique ID and topic
 - Save processed passages in JSON Lines format